TimDirks/NOBEARS-assessment/README.md

 ## Preview development mode

+First make a copy of the `.env.example` file and rename it to `.env`.
+Then add the correct API URL.

-To run it, make sure the dependencies are installed before starting the development server.
+To run the app, make sure the dependencies are installed before starting the development server.

 Keep in mind, at least Node version 17 or higher is required.